Masashige Kusunoki Samurai who died for an Emperor

 During World War II, the kamikaze revered him.
 They thought he had all the virtues they should have – loyalty, courage, and devotion.
 And like him, they died for an Emperor.
 And he became a great Tokyo photo spot for us.

-- Benches surround the statue.
+• Benches surround the statue.
 And a toilet block is nearby.
-You might want to keep that in mind when planning your pictures.
+Keep that in mind when planning your pictures.

-- Being in a park and up on a pedestal, it is straightforward to photograph.
-I suggest going there late in the afternoon as the sun should light the statue’s face.
-The other thing is that if you want to capture details, you will need quite a long lens.
+• If you want to capture details, you will need a long lens.
 The head is relatively high up, so if you plan to zoom in, take a 100 to 200 mm.
 Of course, for those with only shorter lenses, crop your photos.

-- Trees surround the statue.
+• Trees surround the statue.
 Shadows will come into play earlier if you shoot there in the afternoon.
-That is something you’ll need to keep in mind.
+That is another thing to keep in mind.

 Where is Masashige Kusunoki’s statue?